-When industry members create the standards for entry into their profession, they have an incentive to implement burdensome entry requirements and protect themselves from competition.
-In effect, members are incentivized to make entry into their profession more difficult without necessarily making the public safer.
-19 In its 2015 opinion in North Carolina State Board of Dental Examiners v.
+When industry members create the standards for their profession, they have an incentive to implement burdensome entry requirements and to protect themselves from competition.
+In effect, members have incentives to make entry into their profession more difficult without necessarily making the public safer.19 In its 2015 opinion in North Carolina State Board of Dental Examiners ν .
 FTC, the US Supreme Court addressed precisely this issue.20 It established a two-part test to determine whether a board controlled by market participants is immune from antitrust claims.
-In order to claim immunity from antitrust, (1) the state's board composition requirement must serve a state policy goal, and (2) a given board's activities must be subject to active supervision by the state.21 Even if Michigan can satisfy both requirements, its policymakers would be wise to consider alternatives to the current structure that might minimize the perverse incentives of board members.
-One option would be to eliminate the state constitution's unusual requirement that a majority of all boards be license holders.
+In order to claim immunity from antitrust, (1) the state's board composition requirements must serve a state policy goal, and (2) a given board's activities must be subject to active supervision by the state.21 Even if North Carolina can satisfy both requirements, its policymakers would be wise to consider alternatives to the current structure that might minimize the perverse incentives of board members.